ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/overview-and-syntax.markdown

 you can, for example, pass arguments to/by the time series function.

 Here is a query in both syntaxes.
-It picks users whose age is under 30, and if they own a time series named "HeartRate" retrieves a range of entries from this series.
+It picks users whose age is under 30, and if they own a time series named "HeartRate", retrieves a range of its entries.

 | With Time Series Function | Without Time Series Function |